foxval/esp-idf/docs/en/api-reference/protocols/modbus.rst

 There are many variants of Modbus protocols, some of them are:

-    * Modbus RTU - This is used in serial communication and makes use of a compact, binary representation of the data for protocol communication.
+    * ``Modbus RTU`` — This is used in serial communication and makes use of a compact, binary representation of the data for protocol communication.
 The RTU format follows the commands/data with a cyclic redundancy check checksum as an error check mechanism to ensure the reliability of data.
 Modbus RTU is the most common implementation available for Modbus.
 A Modbus RTU message must be transmitted continuously without inter-character hesitations.
 Modbus messages are framed (separated) by idle (silent) periods.
 The RS-485 interface communication is usually used for this type.
-    * Modbus ASCII - This is used in serial communication and makes use of ASCII characters for protocol communication.
+    * ``Modbus ASCII`` — This is used in serial communication and makes use of ASCII characters for protocol communication.
 The ASCII format uses a longitudinal redundancy check checksum.
 Modbus ASCII messages are framed by leading colon (":") and trailing newline (CR/LF).
-    * Modbus TCP/IP or Modbus TCP - This is a Modbus variant used for communications over TCP/IP networks, connecting over port 502.
+    * ``Modbus TCP/IP or Modbus TCP`` — This is a Modbus variant used for communications over TCP/IP networks, connecting over port 502.
 It does not require a checksum calculation, as lower layers already provide checksum protection.

 Modbus slave interface API overview